 - Capital losses from the sale of personal property aren't deductible.

-- High-income investors may need to pay an investment surtax, which is an additional 3.8%, on all investment income.
+- High-income investors will pay an investment surtax, which is an additional 3.8%, on investment income above a specific threshold.

 - If you inherit an asset, the holding period is considered long-term.

 To calculate capital gains, you'll first need to determine your asset's basis: the price you paid plus taxes and additional funds you reinvested into the asset.
 Then, you calculate your total gain by subtracting the sales proceeds from the adjusted basis.
 If the number is positive, that is your gain — however, if the number is negative, you may be able to use that loss to offset any gains.

 Suppose you realized $250,000 from selling real property, but the year before, you lost $75,000 from assets held longer than a year.
 So your net gain would be $175,000.